svofski/tapeshnik/docs/NOTES.md

 Here are the wires that go to the original sensor board, labeled.

 ![photoint-wires2](photoint-wires2.jpg)
-Photointerruptor with resistors hidden in the thermal shrink tubes, kind of squeezed into the position of the old sensor board.
+Photointerruptor with resistors hidden in the heat shrink tubes, tightly squeezed into the position of the old sensor board.

 ![pin-numbers](https://github.com/svofski/tapeshnik/assets/6445874/f381c61b-fc72-4d21-b55c-03d468b52f7f)